snarfed/granary/README.md

 Pull requests are welcome!
 Feel free to [ping me](http://snarfed.org/about) with any questions.

 Most dependencies are included as git submodules.
-Be sure to run `git submodule init` after cloning this repo.
+Be sure to run `git submodule update --init --recursive` after cloning this repo.

 [This ActivityStreams validator](http://activitystreamstester.appspot.com/) is useful for manual testing.